AaryanVerma17/UdyamSaarthi-AI/README.md

 Start Frontend
 ```

-The ML service should use:
+The ML service should be started using:

 ```bash
 uvicorn app.main:app --reload --port 8000